 One thing to mention, however, is that the Apple version of the app remains a bit clunky.
 BetRivers did not have an iOS app for many months after its Android debut, and there are still some bugs.
 However, there are still plenty of reasons to take a look at BetRivers.

 The DraftKings Sportsbook App is one of the best in existence.
 The DFS giant splashed onto the sportsbook scene in 2018 and has never looked back.
 The sportsbook operates in cooperation with Bay Mills Casino.

 One of the key reasons that the DraftKings Android/iPhone app is so stellar is its betting carousel.
 This wheel feature proposes possible bets to each player when they log onto the site.
 Each bet, however, is specifically chosen based upon the player’s stated preferences and past betting history.
 So, everyone gets a custom experience when they play on DraftKings.

 DraftKings was also the first site to offer a live ticket system to players.
 The ability to cash out an open bet and avoid any sort of late-game catastrophe is quickly becoming a must-have for online sportsbooks in the US.
 None of them have been offering this feature longer than DraftKings.

 FanDuel is the DFS pioneer that has joined the sports betting market in a big way.
 The company continues to expand its reach into both retail and online sportsbook spaces across the country.
 Its Michigan partner is MotorCity Casino, where it operates the retail book.

 The front-and-center reason to try FanDuel app for Android and iOS is its extensive promotional framework.
-No other sportsbook operator approaches FanDuel when it comes to a diverse set of generous bonus offers and promos each day.
+No other sportsbook operator approaches FanDuel when it comes to a diverse set of daily, generous bonus offers and promos.